Spicy Thai Green Curry Soup with Lentils

 The result is spicy, comforting Thai vegan green curry soup that’s perfect for busy weeknights.

-Bowl of Green Lentil Soup with curry
+Bowl Of Green Lentil Soup With Curry

 Ingredients for Green Lentil Curry Soup